sindresorhus/camelcase-keys/readme.md

 Default: `[]`

 Exclude children at the given object paths in dot-notation from being camel-cased.

+For correct TypeScript types when using this option, add `as const` to the array.

 For example, with an object like `{a: {b: '🦄'}}`, the object path to reach the unicorn is `'a.b'`.